catseye/beta-Juliet/README.markdown

     event Baz, caused after Foo.

 After `Foo` happens, `Baz > Bar` should be true.

-(The `2iota` interpreter does not yet implement this guarantee, but I don't think that will stop me from releasing it.)

-...we can say with certainty that, after all the consequents of `Foo` have happened, `Baz > Bar`; so maybe there is a place for `caused before`.

 Some words on the purpose of `caused before` are in order.
 In the original vision, `after` and `by` were synonyms, but `before` was meant to actually